 Courses over five years old are subject to review to fulfill certification requirements.

-Each fall and spring semester, those undergraduates who have met the credit hour and academic criteria for their school or college are placed on the Dean's List.
-See the Dean's List policy for specific GPA and credit-hour requirements.
+Each fall and spring semester those undergraduates who have met the credit hour and academic criteria for their school or college are placed on the Dean's List.
+See the Dean's List policy for specific GPA and credit-hour requirements for each college.

 Graduation without Certification